anasakhomach/anasakhomach.github.io/_projects/10_project.md

 ### Project Goals & Process

-[**Goal:** Briefly describe the main objective.
-For example: "The primary goal was to identify the top-performing products, regions, and sales channels to provide actionable insights for the marketing team."]
+**Goal:** The main goal was to find the best-selling products, regions, and sales channels.
+This was to give the marketing team clear insights to act on.

-[**Process:** Describe your steps.
-For example: "My process involved connecting to the SQL database, performing data cleaning and transformation in Power Query, creating a relational data model, and then developing DAX measures to calculate key metrics like Year-over-Year growth and profit margins."]
+**Process:** I connected to the SQL database, cleaned the data in Power Query, and built a data model.
+Then, I wrote DAX measures to calculate metrics like year-over-year growth and profit margins.

-[**Insights:** List a few key findings.
-For example: "Key insights revealed that online sales significantly outperform reseller sales in the European market, and that specific bike models are major drivers of profit."]
+**Insights:** I found that online sales were much higher than reseller sales in Europe.
+I also saw that a few specific bike models were driving most of the profit.